 - 1/4 cup Irish whiskey

-© Heidy L. McCallum and The McCallum’s Shamrock Patch,2018 2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.